-With GDPR aiming to give citizens back control of their personal data, organizations need to increase data security measures in order to comply, which may include: employing multiple encryption methods on-site and in the cloud; guaranteeing strong key management; and verifying the legitimacy of user identities.
+With GDPR aiming to give citizens back control of their personal data, organizations need to increase data security measures to comply, including employing multiple encryption methods on-site and in the cloud, guaranteeing strong key management; and verifying the legitimacy of user identities.

 But what should an organization do if – despite its best efforts – a data breach occurs?